Peter Brown (New Zealand politician)

 Peter Brown (born 18 October 1939) is an English-born New Zealand politician.
 He was a member of parliament for and deputy leader of the New Zealand First party.

 Biography

 Early life and career

-Born in England in 1939 Brown Merchant Navy and held the rank of Chief Officer and holds a sea captain's certificate.
+Born in England in 1939, Brown was in the Merchant Navy and held the rank of Chief Officer and holds a sea captain's certificate.
 He left the navy after deciding to settle in New Zealand in 1964.
 He managed a stevedoring company and was president and chairman of the New Zealand Stevedoring Employers Association.
 He then operated his own business, Intercargo Management, doing consultancy work for cargo, shipping and port companies.
 His consultancy included advising the Port of Tauranga on port reforms that took place in the late 1980s and early 1990s.

 Political career

 Brown was a member of the National Party for many years but left the party in 1993, angered by what he regarded as the Fourth National Government's betrayal of its 1990 election pledges.
 Instead he joined New Zealand First and stood as the party's candidate for the seat of Kaimai at the and came a close second, reducing incumbent National MP Robert Anderson's majority from 8,147 to just 372.
 He became New Zealand First's spokesperson for transport and communications.
 At the he was elected to parliament as a List MP.
 In 1998 Brown was elected deputy leader of the party unopposed to replace Tau Henare who had been dumped from the deputy leadership a week earlier after a personality clash between Henare and party leader Winston Peters.